canonical/cloud-init/doc/rtd/reference/network-config-format-v2.rst

 These can dynamically come and go between reboots and even during runtime (hotplugging).
-In the generic case, they can be selected by ``match:`` rules on desired properties, such as name/name pattern, MAC address, driver, or device paths.
+In the generic case, they can be selected by ``match:`` rules on desired properties, such as name/name pattern, MAC address, or driver.
 In general these will match any number of devices (unless they refer to properties which are unique such as the full path or MAC address), so without further knowledge about the hardware, these will always be considered as a group.